nfrancis1111/Tip-Calculator/README.md

 ## Notes
 <ul>
- <li>-I had some routing issues that were resolved with the help of CodePath TA's</li>
+ <li>I had some routing issues that were resolved with the help of CodePath TA's</li>
- <li>-I made sure to take extensive notes on the Swift tutoril before writing any lines of code</li>
+ <li>I made sure to take extensive notes on the Swift tutoril before writing any lines of code</li>
 </ul>

 ## License